 - 22/05/2018: Publication of the consultation strategy.
 The strategy lays out the joint approach with the Fitness Check on the WFD, its daughters and the Floods Directive to ensure comprehensive and efficient stakeholder interaction.

-Ample consultation activities will take place as part of the Evaluation:
+Consultation activities as part of the Evaluation:

 - The online public consultation in all EU official languages is now available here.
 Please share your views on the directive with us.
 The consultation will remain open until 19/10/2018.